-In the mail’s bottom section there is a short explanation about what is NPS.
+In the email’s bottom section, there is a short explanation about what NPS is.

 According to the rating, the votes are classified into three categories.
 The NPS categories are detractors, passives and promoters.
 We use the feedback provided to gain insights on how we can improve our services.